wangcongcong123/ttt/README.md

 | sst2 (acc.) | 90.12          | 91.8                                         | C-2-1                       | 20 minutes                      | 94.18          | 95.2                                         | C-2-2                       | 36 minutes                      |

 * *refer to the estimated time including training, every 400 steps evaluation and evaluation on testing.
-* Looks good, the results are close the original reported results.
+* Looks not bad, the results are a bit close to the original reported results.

 ## Contributions